omidmno2/omidmno2.github.io/_posts/2015-02-24-markdown-extra-components.markdown

 - lab_on_a_chip
 - wicking
 category: papers
-author: H. Mostafaei N., M. H. Zafari, M H. Kish
+author: Omid
-description: "Modelling Synthetic Thread as a Microfluidic Device."
-Presented at the 12th International Seminar on Polymer Science and Technology, 2016.
+description: Presented at the 12th International Seminar on Polymer Science and Technology.
 ---

 ## Abstract: